hjmcgregor/chess/README.md

 # python chess
 A Python chess rules engine.
-Computer moves are determined using the Stockfish chess engine (https://stockfishchess.org/).
+Computer moves are determined using the Stockfish chess engine (https://stockfishchess.org/), or you can play human vs. human.

 You must pass the location of your stockfish engine via positional argument (examples below).

 ```